ajayg2808/data-structures/solutions/README.md

 ## Solution submission

+- Create a branch to submit your solution.
+Refer [branch creation](./../branch_creation_guidelines.md)

 - Create a new directory with your name/ user name under the solutions directory.

 - You can create a further subdirectory